Margaret Edsall 1921 - 2020 - Obituary

 She is survived by her children, Suzanne Bohleen, Wilsall, MT; Christine Byrd (Dan), Red Bluff, CA; Michael Edsall (Stephanie), Beverly, MA; five grandchildren; and 11 great-grandchildren.
 She was preceded in death by her husband of 68 years, Clarence ("Snooks"); brother, Clifford Shaw; and son-in-law, Calvin Bohleen.

 Known throughout her life as Eleanor, she was born in 1921 to Lewis Melvin ("Jack") and Zella Shaw, both descendants of proud pioneer families (the Preston-Lindsays, Grahams and Shaws).
-Until her death, Eleanor was the owner of Mountain View Ranch, purchased in 1916 by her father.
+Until her death, Eleanor was the owner of Mountain View Ranch, purchased in 1916 by her father (known at that time as the "Pleasant Mountain View Resort").
+Encompassing at that time over 1,300 acres of Douglas fir forest, grassy meadows and rolling hills, bordered on one side by the Mad River, the Shaw family raised cattle, sheep, chickens and turkeys.

+Despite growing up during the Depression, Eleanor had fond childhood memories.
+When she and her brother were old enough to start school, they rode horseback, first riding double, then later their own horses, 4 miles down the road to the Lone Star school on the Johnson Ranch.
+By Eleanor's estimate, she rode 10,000 miles down dusty and muddy roads during her years in grade school.

+In order to attend high school, Eleanor lived with her aunt and uncle, Mabel and Glen Graham, in Ferndale.
+She attended Ferndale High School, participating in sports and attending all the games.
+Eleanor loved picnicking along the coast, as well as the chance to head home every two weeks for a quiet weekend on the ranch.

-In 1976, the Edsalls moved from Sonoma to Mountain View Ranch in Kneeland, CA. They maintained ranch operations, running cattle and welcoming their grandchildren during the summer to create wonderful memories.
-They were members of the Humboldt County Cattlemen's Association, enjoyed attending Center Arts programs and football games at Humboldt State University and attended the National Finals Rodeo yearly.
+In 1976, the Edsalls moved from Sonoma to Mountain View Ranch.
+They maintained ranch operations, running cattle and welcoming their own grandchildren during the summer to create wonderful memories.
+The Edsalls joined the Humboldt County Cattlemen's Association, greatly enjoying meeting other local ranchers and attending activities, as well as attending Center Arts programs at Humboldt State University – and, of course, Humboldt State football games.
+They also began attending the National Finals Rodeo yearly, following it from Oklahoma City to Las Vegas.

 In 2011, Clarence Edsall passed away, leaving Eleanor as owner and operator of Mountain View Ranch, which celebrated its 100th year of ownership by the same family in 2016.
 She spent the last eight years of her life living it up at Timber Ridge, enjoying cocktail hour, field trips and great discussions with old and new friends.
 In 2020, Eleanor passed away in McKinleyville, surrounded by loved ones and friends.